princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 z_3=w_1\ \cdot1.7315+w_2\ \cdot45.6200+b
 $$

 Note that the numerical subscript on $$z$$ above is not counterpart to that on $$w$$.
 The former tracks datapoints (rows in our toy dataset), and the latter tracks features (columns in our toy dataset).
-It's all much clearer with algebra.
+It's all much clearer when they are all purely in algebra form.

 You can already notice the system of equations.
 And if it had been a batch of 100 datapoints, or even the entire dataset, it starts becoming unwieldy to carry around thousands of equations.
 Therefore we vectorize!